Edeem786/Edeem786/README.md

 I'm a Computer Science undergraduate at The Chinese University of Hong Kong, Shenzhen.

-I am interested in algorithms, systems, and building software through practical projects.
+I am interested in competitive programming, game development, and computer systems

 ## Projects